 If, however, the step-father’s increased income allows the mother not to be employed outside of the home, this remains a plus.

-It is better to show benefits for the child, such as health benefits, better schools, closer to supportive family members (as when the mother moves back to her community of origin).
+It is better to show benefits for the child, such as better schools, being closer to supportive family members (as when the mother moves back to her community of origin), etc.

 Does the child’s preference regarding relocation count?

 Yes.
-Factor 8 states that a consideration is, “the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to relocation.”
+Factor 8 considers “the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to relocation.”

 For the relocation that involves a significant distance (such as an out of state relocation) to be allowed, will the non-residential parent be given longer blocks of parenting time?